fluidtrends/carmel/chunks/story/data/chapters/meet-a-clowwwn/README.md

 Diane's expression turned from 'Good morning, Andi, you're late again' - to shock/surprise, then laughter.
 Well, it's not everyday you see a clown walking on the front door.
 Except that day is your birthday.
 And it wasn't.
 I mysteriously passed by her, saying nothing, and entered the room where everybody waited for me...

 <blockquote style="border-left: 3px solid #00bcd4; padding-left: 20px; font-size: 20px; padding-bottom: 2px; font-family: monospace">
 Hey, the queen is never late.
-Everybody else came to early.
+Everybody else came too early.
 </blockquote>

 I enter the room...huge, blue, sunglasses (it was still dark outside) - red, blue, green and yellow wig (that looked exactly like my real hair, except for the colors), and a small hat with a big flower in front - no red nose, tho', I'm still looking for one.
 Everybody looked at me as I entered.
 And...you'll never guess their reaction...